kimfairhurst/XKCDViewer/README.md

 # XKCDViewer
-An app created with the XKCD comic API and Flickr API to view comics and produce a (semi) related photo
+An app created with the XKCD comic API and Flickr API to view comics and produce a (semi) related photo.
+Written in javacsript using Kinoma Studio.

 <h4>Description</h4>